Are you planning your next trip and you’re wondering how can you spend 4 days in Malta without a car? I’ve got you covered!

 How to get to Valletta from the airport?

-Another option is to buy a pre-paid taxi ticket from the Welcomers’ Hall upon your arrival or install the Malta Taxi app on your phone and request a car directly through it.
+Another option is to buy a pre-paid taxi ticket from the Welcomers’ Hall upon your arrival, install the Malta Taxi app on your phone and request a car directly through it or book a private transfer.

 How to visit Vittoriosa, Senglea and Cospicua from Valletta?